This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 - fresh lemon zest

 How This Recipe Came About…

-Each and every time I prepare this roasted carrot platter recipe, I am reminded that flavor profiles are entirely diversified based simply on the method of preparation.
+Each time I prepare this roasted carrot platter recipe, I am reminded that flavor profiles are entirely diversified based simply on the preparation method.
 Root vegetables are the best example of the point I am making.

 The natural sugars found in vegetables can yield some pretty damn amazing outcomes.
 Tossed with a wee bit of olive oil, strewn onto a baking sheet, and given a liberal pinch of Kosher salt before being roasted to just this side of oblivion, these colorful gems make for a filling but lite meal or perfect side dish.

 I introduced this particular method during a holiday meal for which I had a pretty large audience.
 I wanted to see how many would not only help themselves to this, the best roasted carrots on the planet, but also how many would eat it and go back for seconds.

 It was a bit embarrassing when there simply were no seconds to go back for…